 The reduction in interest rates and growing appetite for investors to own yielding securities has seen an incredible increase in the issuance of debt.
 The size of outstanding issuance has become much higher and this, combined with the reduction in secondary market turnover, is resulting in much thinner markets and may be the precursor of liquidity shocks.

 When these exchange traded derivatives first started out they had a lack of industry wide participation.
-As with any new product, the industry is open to exploring them as possible good solutions and lower cost alternatives than existing means of trading.
-However, as these products are illiquid, for industry participants to start trading in these product typically requires a ‘big bang’ type of event for each product where a certain threshold is crossed for industry participants feel that this product is adequately liquid enough for them to change their existing behaviour.
+As with all new products, the industry is open to exploring them as possible good solutions and lower cost alternatives than existing means of trading.
+However, as these products are illiquid, they typically require a ‘big bang’ type event to encourage industry participants to start trading them.
+A certain threshold needs to be crossed for industry participants to feel that the product is adequately liquid enough for them to change their existing behaviour.

 Exchange traded derivatives have been relatively successful; the functionality features and ease of use of these products are exceptional and the liquidity is still gathering in certain pools to support these products.
 Nonetheless it is going to take more behavioural changes for these products to ever potentially surpass the OTC suite.
 When we do have that generational shift, I predict that these products will surpass the OTC suite but we are talking many years from now.